 Interview concluded.

-From the editors of Brackens Daily.
-We have been doing this for a while now.
-Some of it on purpose.
+From the editors of Brackens Daily, a satirical publication dedicated to offering a unique perspective on Eastern Panhandle news.
+We have been doing this for a while now, some of it on purpose.

 1. Always verify your sources.
 Then ignore them.